 Now supply this tls-secret and key and cert names when deploying the MQ helm chart from the Platform Navigator.
 Look at the screenshot below:

 You can add more Keys if you intend to use different keys for different Channels.
-However keep one key pair with the name ‘default’ as it is used by MQSC scripts supplied with the helm chart to configure ‘default’ CERTLABL.
+First key pair is used by MQSC scripts supplied with the helm chart to configure default CERTLABL.

 Below screenshot shows two key pairs being added, one with label name ‘default’ and the other one with the label name ‘label2’.
 Two secrets, corresponding to each key pair, need to be created here with the names ‘tls-secret’ and ‘tls-secret2’ in this case.